Our.vision.header Upscale

 Stories of his underwater adventures and career highlights are catalogued in the University of New South Wales (UNSW) publication ‘Shark Tracker – The Confessions of an Underwater Cameraman’.

-Dr. Adam Barnett is the Principal Scientist of Biopixel Oceans Foundation, Chair of BOF’s Science Committee, and a Senior Research Fellow at James Cook University.
-Adam has over 20 years’ experience in marine research, with a broad interest in ecology, including population dynamics, conservation, spatial ecology (ie. migration, movement behaviour and habitat use), and fisheries ecology.
+Dr. Adam Barnett is the Principal Scientist of Biopixel Oceans Foundation, Chair of BOF’s Science Committee.
+Adam has over 20 years’ experience in marine research, with a broad interest in ecology, including population dynamics, spatial ecology (ie. migration, movement behaviour and habitat use), and fisheries ecology.

 He has a particular interest in predator-prey interactions and unravelling the role of predators in structuring ecosystems.
-Much of his work is focused on research with applied outcomes and includes, for example, identifying habitats that are essential for the sustainability of fish stock, developing resilient sports fisheries and understanding shark-human interactions (eg. shark tourism, depredation and shark bites) to assist management and find solutions to mitigate negative interaction.
+Much of his work is focused on research with applied outcomes and includes, for example, identifying habitats that are essential for the sustainability of fish stocks and megafauna populations, and understanding shark-human interactions to assist management in finding solutions to mitigate negative interaction.

 Matt Dunbabin is an internationally accomplished robotics specialist and engineer with a proven track record in the research, field evaluation and operational use of AI, autonomous systems and sensors for unsupervised monitoring and conservation tasks in complex marine environments.
 His applied research interests include AI-enabled marine pest identification and control, autonomous systems for scaling reef restoration, and real-time vision and acoustic detection and tracking of marine animals.